TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-It's time to start testing the functionalities that we have seen before.
+It's time to start testing the `functionalities` that we have seen before.

 ### login.php:

 <br />

-We try to log in with default credentials with no results:
+We attempt to log in using `default` credentials, but without success:

 <br />